A less-taxing job search: when to deduct common job search expenses

 Taxpayers who buy new clothing for a job search cannot deduct those expenses.
 Clothing is typically a personal expense, even if used professionally.

 In some cases, expenses ineligible as job search tax deductions may qualify for a different tax benefit.
 For example, one way to stay competitive in the job market is to take advantage of continuing education and training opportunities.
-While a taxpayer cannot deduct those costs as a job search expense, there are other tax benefits for their educational costs.
+While a taxpayer cannot deduct those costs as a job search expense, there are other education tax credits.
 For example, eligible adults in the first four years of college may claim the American Opportunity Credit of up to $2,500.
 Or, those seeking to improve job skills or get an advanced degree may claim the Lifetime Learning Credit up to $2,000.
 Eligible taxpayers can also deduct $4,000 in tuition and fees.

 “And if you end up moving to take a new job, you may be eligible to deduct the cost of moving to the new location,” said Perlman.